Next-Gen Jeep Grand Cherokee To Use Alfa SUV Platform

 Three-row Jeep Grand Cherokee may debut in 2022, according to FCA’s latest roadmap.

 FCA CEO Sergio Marchionne dropped a lot of product plans for the next five years during his swansong investor conference in Italy last week.
-One of those plans is an update to the platform the Jeep Grand Cherokee rides upon.
+One of those plans is an update to the platform the Cherokee rides upon.

 Marchionne told Motor Authority about those plans during the conference.
 “It started originally off the Alfa architecture, which has now been modified and extended to reach both a two-row and a three-row Grand Cherokee,” said Marchionne.